About . Strategic Plan

 To prepare leaders in art and design for a changing world by delivering a comprehensive curriculum, upholding educator excellence, fostering practical experiences that feed future careers and supporting holistically all students.

-Reinforce and evolve our comprehensive curriculum to provide students with a platform to become leaders: material to digital practices, critical thinking, intellectual inquiry, entrepreneurship, equitability
+Reinforce and evolve our comprehensive curriculum to provide students with a platform to become leaders: material to digital practices, critical thinking, intellectual inquiry, entrepreneurship and equitability.

-Launch new initiatives/programs: Explore and propose new undergraduate or graduate programs, using a standardized feasibility process factoring in market data, financial considerations, and mission alignment
+Launch new initiatives/programs: Explore and propose new undergraduate or graduate programs, using a standardized feasibility process factoring in market data, financial consideration and mission alignment.

-Support the whole student by teaching life skills and enhancing support for the emotional needs of students
+Support the whole student by teaching life skills, enhancing support for the increasingly complex needs of today’s students, and removing barriers that impede student success.

-To secure the future of our college of art and design by attracting more students who reflect our diverse society, garnering greater financial investment, demanding operational excellence and achieving a healthy workplace culture.
+To secure the future of our college of art and design by attracting and retaining more students who reflect our diverse society, garnering greater financial investment, fostering operational excellence and achieving a healthy workplace culture.

 To serve as the cultural anchor and instigator that affirms the value of art and design in our communities by collaboratively engaging people in the positive growth of our region and the vital role our institution has in shaping it.

-Expand CIA’s campus into the community by leveraging the community’s assets and partnering with organizations and institutions throughout Cleveland and the region to infuse art into the public realm
+Expand CIA’s impact in the community by partnering with organizations and institutions throughout Cleveland and the region to infuse art and design into the public realm.

 Office of the President